myTerminal/faded-presenter/README.md

 ## How to Use

 Open the web-page `index.html` in a web-browser that you want to present the slide-show in and drop a markdown file on the web-page.

+You can also reload the most recent presentation by clicking on the page.

 Move to the next and previous slides by pressing the scroll *Right* and *Left* keys on the keyboard.